 Tests for restrictive cardiomyopathy include:

-Few treatments are known to be effective for restrictive cardiomyopathy.
+Few treatments are known to work well for restrictive cardiomyopathy.
 The main goal of treatment is to control symptoms and improve quality of life.

 The following treatments may be used to control symptoms or prevent problems:

-A heart transplant may be considered if the heart function is very poor and the patient has severe symptoms.
+A heart transplant may be considered if the heart function is very poor and symptoms are severe.

 People with this condition often develop heart failure that gets worse.
 Problems with "leaky" heart valves may also occur.